-Our contact details are set out at the end of this policy.
-We are the controller in relation to the personal data processed in accordance with this policy (except where this policy explains otherwise).
+Our contact details are set out at the end of this Notice.
+We are the controller in relation to the personal data processed in accordance with this Notice (except where this Notice explains otherwise).

-This policy (together with any other documents referred to on it) sets out:
+This Notice (together with any other documents referred to on it) sets out:

 - Information we collect about you